 - Basenjis are sighthounds, which means they love to chase!

-Not every pet allergy is limited to dander and fur, so just because a dog is low-shed, doesn't mean you can't be allergic to them.
+Not every pet allergy sufferer is limited to dander and fur, so just because a dog is low-shed, doesn't mean you can't be allergic to them less likely.
 Pet allergies often include saliva and urine, so talk to your doctor before committing to a dog that you may react to.

-Hypoallergenic breeds aren't the only choice if you are lucky enough to suffer from milder allergic reactions.
-If your heart is set of a shaggier breed, then there are some things you can do to help reduce the dander and shedding in your home, and hopefully, make your allergies tolerable.
+Hypoallergenic dog breeds aren't the only choice if you are lucky enough to suffer from allergies or from milder allergic reactions.
+If your heart is set on a shaggier breed, then there are some things you can do to help reduce the dander of separation anxiety and low shedding in your home, and hopefully, make your allergies tolerable.

 - Topical Allergen Reducers